We bought a timeshare at Hilton a couple of years ago. I was really unhappy with this shopping for a while.

 - Be honest.
 “I have no money.
 I’m only here for the free stay.”
 Tell them like that.
 If they believe you, they’ll get through the pitch quickly.
 They want to get the next person who might actually purchase the timeshare.

 A lot of people complained that it is nearly impossible to sell a timeshare.
 You need to pay maintenance fees every year until you die.
-And the maintenance fees would keep increase.
-That sounds a real nightmare.
+And the maintenance fees would keep increasing.
+That sounds like a real nightmare.